anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ~~~
 {:cddl #fig:dns-response title="DNS Response Definition"}

-# Name and Address Compression with Packed CBOR
+# Name and Address Compression with CBOR-packed

-If both DNS server and client support packed CBOR {{-cbor-packed}}, it MAY be used for name and
+If both DNS server and client support CBOR-packed {{-cbor-packed}}, it MAY be used for name and
 address compression in DNS responses.

 ## Media Type Negotiation